magento/devdocs/src/upgrade-compatibility-tool/prerequisites.md

 | Adobe Commerce (Open Source or enterprise) | none |
 {:style="table-layout:auto;"}

 You can run the Upgrade Compatibility Tool in any operating system.
-There is no requirement to run the Upgrade Compatibility Tool where your Adobe Commerce instance is located.
+There is no requirement to run the Upgrade Compatibility Tool where your {{site.data.var.ee}} instance is located.

-It is necessary for the Upgrade Compatibility Tool to have access to the source code of the Adobe Commerce instance.
-For example, you can install it on one server and point it at your Adobe Commerce installation on another server.
+It is necessary for the Upgrade Compatibility Tool to have access to the source code of the {{site.data.var.ee}} instance.
+For example, you can install it on one server and point it at your {{site.data.var.ee}} installation on another server.
 Refer to the [install]({{site.baseurl}}/upgrade-compatibility-tool/install.html#install) for more information.